SuperSeekerCom/day-string-from-numbers-array/README.md

   sundayValue: 7,
   separator: " |",
   and: false,
+})
-}) //returns "Monday | Saturday | Sunday"
+//returns "Monday | Saturday | Sunday"
 ```

 ## dayStringFromNumbers Function

-dayStringFromNumbers requires and object with the following properties:
+dayStringFromNumbers requires an object with the following properties:

 ### Required Properties

 `daysArray` and `sundayValue` are the only required properties.

-Use `sundayValue` to indicate what number represents sunday (either a 0 or a 7).
+Use `sundayValue` to indicate what number represents Sunday (a 0 or a 7).

 `daysArray` must be an array of numbers that are valid for the `sundayValue` you've chosen.